AndiCover/password_strength_evaluator/README.md

 Requirements:
 * Installed Chrome Browser

-`./gradlew startCassandra` starts the included Cassandra database on a Windows host in the background.
+`./gradlew startCassandra` starts the included Cassandra database on a Windows host in the background.<br>
-`./gradlew uitest` starts the application and all UI tests with Selenium in the Chrome Browser.
+`./gradlew uitest` starts the application and all UI tests with Selenium in the Chrome Browser.<br>
 `./gradlew stopCassandra` stops the included Cassandra database again.